-Oxbridge are looking for 'super-curricular' - in other words self-motivated academic reading and thinking 'beyond A level' - showing a lively, engaged, thoughtful mind.
+Oxbridge are looking for 'super-curricular' - in other words self-motivated academic reading and thinking 'beyond A Level' - showing a lively, engaged, thoughtful mind.

 A student's fourth choice, the Portfolio choice in the second year at BHASVIC, may help here.
-An EPQ will not make the difference between gaining a place or not.
-It may create a framework for useful 'super-curricular' study.
+An EPQ will not make the difference between gaining a place or not; but it may create a framework for useful 'super-curricular' study.

-Which colleges should students apply to and how should they choose a college?
+Which Colleges should students apply to and how should they choose a College?

-Oxford and Cambridge argue very strongly that college choice does not impact upon the chances of gaining a place at the universities.
+Oxford and Cambridge argue very strongly that College choice does not impact upon the chances of gaining a place at the Universities.
 This is almost certainly true.
-Students obsess over college choice; this is a waste of energy!
+Students obsess over College choice; this is a waste of energy!

-It is possible to do an 'open application' - the Universities will then send the application to a college with fewer direct applications for that subject.
-Ignore the general or subject-specific 'reputation' of a college.
-By way of example, Newton will not be teaching Maths at Trinity Cambridge.
-The final degree is from the university.
-The colleges effectively pool their differing expertise: a student at one college is commonly taught by an expert in another college.
-Most teaching, especially in the Sciences, is delivered at a university level in lectures and practicals.
+It is possible to do an 'open application' - the Universities will then send the application to a College with fewer direct applications for that subject.

+Ignore the general or subject-specific 'reputation' of a College.
+By way of example, Isaac Newton will not be teaching Maths at Trinity Cambridge.
+The final degree is from the University.
+The Colleges effectively pool their differing expertise: a student at one College is commonly taught by an expert in another College.
+Most teaching, especially in the Sciences, is delivered at a University level in lectures and practicals.

-Students should apply to the college they think they will feel most 'at home' in.
-Beautiful architecture tends to fade fairly quickly as a good reason for applying to a particular college.
-BHASVIC students have attended every Cambridge College and over half of Oxford's colleges.
-There are colleges which perhaps suit BHASVIC students, 'a good fit'.
+Students should apply to the College they think they will feel most 'at home' in.
+Beautiful architecture tends to fade fairly quickly as a good reason for applying to a particular College.

+BHASVIC students have attended every Cambridge College and over half of Oxford's Colleges.
+There are Colleges which perhaps suit BHASVIC students, 'a good fit'.